Nippy (Better Call Saul): Production

 Though the story takes place in Omaha, Nebraska, the mall scenes were shot at the Cottonwood Mall in Albuquerque, New Mexico.
 The department store where the heist takes place was an empty space in the mall.
 The production designer and art department built the interior and every item in the store was created, purchased, or brought in.
-The first scene that Healy filmed for the episode was Jeff's nervous exit from the store bathroom.
-MacLaren directed Healy in that scene to "walk like you've got hemorrhoids".
-Healy said filming the heist scene, which sometimes meant he had to run for ten hours in a day, was exhausting.
+Actor Jim O'Heir had eaten numerous Cinnabon rolls while filming scenes as Frank.
+MacLaren intended for his scenes of eating the rolls to establish repetition, with his final bite inserted for tension, stating "as soon as that bite is in his mouth, you're done, if you're not done".
+O'Heir handed excess rolls to other cast members with forks or spit it out as they were difficult to digest due to their heaviness.
+Jeff's nervous exit from the store bathroom was the first scene that Healy filmed for the episode.
+In that scene, MacLaren directed Healy to "walk like you've got hemorrhoids".
+Healy said he had to run for ten hours while filming the heist scene, which was exhausting.
 MacLaren described the work as both complicated and joyous, praising Burnett for striking a balance between comedy and drama in her performance.
 She said of the heist scene, "when we were shooting it, I turned to everybody as I was practically falling out of my chair because I was laughing so hard".

-"Nippy" marks a number of firsts for Better Call Saul.
+"Nippy" marks several firsts for Better Call Saul.
 It is the first episode set entirely after Breaking Bad and the first to take place entirely in Gene's black-and-white timeline, an idea co-creator Peter Gould mentioned in February 2020.
-It is also the first of the sixth season to not follow the "X and Y" naming scheme, and marked a change in the title credits.
+Gould also discussed his love of black-and-white films with the directors, focusing on how lighting affected the emotions.
+To reflect the differences of the two personas, cinematographer Paul Donachie deliberately created more shadows during Odenkirk's scenes as Saul Goodman and less shadows while he was portraying Gene Takavic.
+The episode is also the first in the sixth season to break with the "X and Y" naming scheme, and marked a change in the title credits.
 Traditionally, the title credits of each season's tenth episode featured Saul Goodman's "World's Greatest Lawyer" mug falling off his desk and shattering on the floor.
-However, in this episode, the title image prematurely stops and is replaced by a blue screen, recreating the effects of a home video recording on a VCR.
-The music piece "Jim on the Move" by Lalo Schifrin, from the 1966 television series Mission: Impossible, is included in the episode's score.
-Editing was completed by Chris McCaleb and Joey Liew.
+However, in this episode, the title image prematurely stops and is replaced by a blue screen, recreating the style of a home video recording on a VCR.
+The score includes the music piece "Jim on the Move" by Lalo Schifrin, from the 1966 television series Mission: Impossible.
+Chris McCaleb and Joey Liew edited the episode.